joatmon08/terraform-kubernetes-deployment/README.md

 ## Usage

+The `main.tf` file references a:

+- Nginx Deployment
+- Zookeeper StatefulSet: includes `provisioner` to run a quick acceptance test
+- Consul Helm chart: includes `provisioner` to run `helm test`

-The `main.tf` file references a minimal nginx deployment and zookeeper statefulset.
-Run the commands below to deploy both to a Kubernetes cluster.
+Run the commands below to deploy all examples to a Kubernetes cluster.

 - `terraform plan`
 - `terraform apply`

-## Not on Feature List
+To clean up, run `terraform destroy`.

+## Kubernetes Provider Observations

-Below are features that are currently not covered by the provider.
+Below are features that are currently not covered by the Kubernetes provider:

 - `beta` API not available.
 As a result, `PodDisruptionBudget` for the zookeeper demo is omitted.

 - No `podAffinity` or `podAntiAffinity` (Kubernetes 1.14 beta).

-## Kubernetes Provider Observations
+Other observations:

 - If creating modules for re-use and expecting a user to pass an arbitrary namespace, write a conditional to check for `default` or `kube-system` before